According to legend, any place where thyme grows wild is a place blessed by the fairies

 The dried flowers of thyme, like lavender, have been used to preserve linen from insects.
 The leaves and flowering tops are an ingredient in sachets.

-Thyme is considered by many herbalist as the very nearly perfect useful herb.
+Thyme is widely used in Italian cooking – where it is know as “timo, pronounced “tee-mo” – and even more so in French cuisine.
+It is considered by many herbalist as the very nearly perfect useful herb.
 It ranks as one of the finest herbs of French cuisine.
+When cooking with thyme be sure to add it early in the cooking process so the oils and flavor have time to be released.
 The general rule of using herbs in cooking is – when in doubt use thyme.

 Selection: Choose fresh herbs that have good green color; avoid those that are wilted.
 Packaged seasonings lose quality after a while.
 Try to buy from a store that restocks its fresh herb section fairly often.